 Before you go out to buy a new pair of leggings, you should already have a good idea of what’s considered the right fit for you.
 Leggings that are too tight are not only restricting and uncomfortable but can also get damaged or torn if forced beyond their capacity.

 If you end up purchasing sports leggings that turn out to be too loose, they’re basically defeating the purpose of leggings.
-Loose leggings look silly and saggy.
+Unless you’re into wide leg yoga pants outfits, loose leggings usually look silly and saggy.
 They might even slip downward unexpectedly, leaving you in an embarrassing pose during your gym workout or yoga session.

 Therefore, it’s essential to know what clues to be on the lookout for in finding just the right-sized pair of leggings or tights.